IMPP Q4 2025 Earnings Call Summary | Stock Taper

 • Operating Income: $13.7 million, up 174% from Q4 2024 and 33% from Q3 2025.

-• Net Income: $15 million, an increase of $11.1 million compared to Q4 2024.
+• Net Income: $15 million, an improvement of $11.1 million year-over-year.

 • Full Year 2025 Net Income: $50 million; EBITDA: $71 million; Operating Cash Flow: $81 million.

-• Cash Position: Ended 2025 with $179 million in cash, currently at $198 million.
+• Cash Position: Ended 2025 with $179 million in cash; currently at $198 million.

-• Earnings Per Share (EPS): $0.37 for Q4; $1.35 for the full year.
+• Earnings Per Share (EPS): $0.37 for Q4 and $1.35 for the full year.

 2. Strategic Updates and Business Highlights

-• Operational Utilization: Achieved a fleet utilization rate of 91.8% in Q4 2025, with tankers at 93.4% and drybulk at 90.4%.
+• Operational Utilization: Achieved 91.8% fleet utilization in Q4 2025, with tankers at 93.4% and drybulk at 90.4%.

 • Commercial Strategy: Reduced commercial off-hire days by 24.3% compared to Q3 2025, enhancing operational efficiency.